SoftUni-Internal/interactive-content/EN/03-Built-In-Functions-And-Data-Aggregation/10-Homework.md

 [slide hideTitle]

-# Part 5 - Use "gringotts" database.
+# Part 5 - Use the "gringotts" database.

 Mr. Bodrog is a greedy small goblin.
-His most precious possession is a small database of the deposits in the wizard's world.
+His most precious possession is a small database of the deposits in the wizard world.

 Mr. Bodrog wants you to send him some reports.